talon-one/talon_one.js/docs/ManagementApi.md

 <a name="createRuleset"></a>
 # **createRuleset**
-> Ruleset createRuleset(applicationId, campaignId, opts)
+> Ruleset createRuleset(applicationId, campaignId, body)

 Create a Ruleset